LandRover/jukebox/README.md

 * **Frontend/Client Side**: BackBone ([jashkenas/backbone](https://github.com/jashkenas/backbone))
 * **UI**: Bootstrap ([twitter/bootstrap](https://github.com/twitter/bootstrap))

-MARS is mainly a wrapper over Slim to make it easier to swtich and contain shared utils that used under the MARS framework.
+MARS is mainly a wrapper over Slim and all the other components to make it easier to swtich and contain shared utils that used under the MARS framework.